unital/tempe/docs/source/user_guide/tutorial.rst

 Data Visualization
 ==================

+Data visualization is, at its core, using data to make patterns with geometry, color and other aesthetic properties.
+But data visualizations also need to provide enough context for a viewer to understand what the patterns are saying, through axes, scales, legends, titles and so forth.
-Bringing all of this toegther, we can easily build standard data visualizations out of the building blocks that Tempe provides.
+Keeping this in mind, we can easily build standard data visualizations out of the building blocks that Tempe provides.

 Time Plots
 ----------

 Microcontrollers are frequently going to read data from sensors of various sorts, so a common need is to plot these values as they vary over time.
-Since sensors are likely to be measuring a nominally continuous value, a time-series plot is a common visualization that will be understood by most end-users.
+Line and point plots are a common visualizations that will be understood by most end-users.

 Let's say that we have a collection of temperatures collected over the last couple of days at 10 minute intervals, and their corresponding